alanhchoi/SilhouetteArt/README.md

 https://narmanios.github.io/SilhouetteArt/index.html

 'Silhouette Art of Early America' is a data visualization inspired by the work of William Bache.
-It explores almost 2,000 of his silhouettes.
-Inexpensive to create his sitters could keep them as mementos, share with family or place inside a locket.
+It explores over 1800 of his silhouettes.
+Inexpensive to create his sitters could keep them as mementos, share with family or place them inside a locket.
 The sitters include unidentified as well as named men, women and children.
 Like many similar silhouette artisans', one of the techniques involved carefully tracing a person's profile using a device called a physiognotrace.
 The outlines and ‘tracing’ of these profiles is visualized in this project.
 Any combination of silhouettes can be selected and explored.

 ![Homescreen](screenshots/landing.jpg)
 <br />